-Once the Monte Carlo Simulation is complete for our training corpus composed of 369,837 queries spanning 13 different datasets (Appendix \ref{app:datasets}, Tables \ref{tab:quick-ds} \& \ref{tab:overview}), we start training our classifier.
+Once the Monte Carlo simulation is complete for our training corpus composed of 369,837 queries spanning 13 different datasets (Appendix \ref{app:datasets}, Tables \ref{tab:quick-ds} \& \ref{tab:overview}), we start training our classifier.
 These queries encompass { \textbf{Extractive}}, { \textbf{Multiple Choice}}, and { \textbf{Abstractive}} scenarios.
-Each scenario, with or without additional context, affects the the hallucination rate of \texttt{gpt-3.5-turbo}.
-The estimates provided through our Monte Carlo Simulation are proportional to an approximation of hallucination rates. \begin{itemize}[noitemsep, leftmargin=*, topsep=0pt, partopsep=0pt, label={ \raisebox{0.5ex}{$\blacktriangleright$}}] \item With a synthetic labeled set of queries $q_0$ and their rate of hallucinations $p_{h}(q_0)$, we train an encoder-style classifier based on BERT \citep{DBLP:journals/corr/abs-1810-04805} and RoBERTa \citep{DBLP:journals/corr/abs-1907-11692} to estimate the hallucination probability density from our Monte Carlo Simulation. \item We train two versions: a binary model to estimate the propensity a query can hallucinate, and a multi-class model to predict the expected value of hallucinations if sampled $n+1$ times. \end{itemize} Our experiments constrain the number of perturbations to $n=5$, and when including the original query and output, we can model the hallucination rate for $n+1=6$ modes - this translates to increments of $16.6\%$ in hallucination rates.
+Each scenario, with or without additional context, affects the hallucination rate of \texttt{gpt-3.5-turbo}.
+These simulated estimates are directly proportional to the approximated rates of hallucination $p_h$. \begin{itemize}[noitemsep, leftmargin=*, topsep=0pt, partopsep=0pt, label={ \raisebox{0.5ex}{$\blacktriangleright$}}] \item With a synthetic labeled set of queries $q_0$ and their rate of hallucinations $p_{h}(q_0)$, we train an encoder-style \texttt{RoBERTa} \citep{DBLP:journals/corr/abs-1907-11692} classifier to estimate the hallucination probability density from our Monte Carlo simulation. \item We ablate two versions: a binary model to estimate the propensity a query can hallucinate, and a consensus-aware model to also predict the expected agreement of outputs if sampled $n+1$ times. \end{itemize} Our experiments constrain the number of perturbations to $n=5$, and when including the original query and output, we can model the hallucination rate for $n+1=6$ modes.
+This translates to increments of $16.\overline{6}\%$ in hallucination rates.